 Filled with many vignettes of contemporary transgressions that have been transformed through acts of forgiveness-including situations of domestic violence, the Rwandan genocide, and the attacks of September 11, 2001-author Scott Hurd insightfully includes a chapter on "Forgiving the Church," which many believers will find helpful as we continue to struggle with the revelations of sexual abuse by clergy and its cover-up.

 Hurd's Forgiveness: A Catholic Approach faithfully reveals the many misunderstood dimensions of forgiveness: it's not something to be earned, forced, or deadline-driven.
 Forgiving is a decision, a process, and often a lifelong journey.

 R. Scott Hurd is Vice President, Leadership Development, for Catholic Charities USA, and holds degrees from Oxford University (UK) and the University of Richmond.
 He has authored five books and won writing awards from both the Association of Catholic Publishers and the Catholic Press Association.
 Scott lives in Virginia with his family.

 Forgiveness: A Catholic Approach, his first book, received an "Excellence in Publishing" award from the Association of Catholic Publishers.

 His third book, "When Faith Feels Fragile: Hope for the Wary, Weak, and Wandering," received an award in 2014 from the Catholic Press Association, placing second in the "Popular Presentation of the Catholic Faith" category.
 Also, in April of that year it was designated a finalist in the Association of Catholic Publisher's "Excellence in Publishing" award competition in the "Inspirational" category.

-He has earned degrees from Oxford University and the University of Richmond and currently lives in his hometown of Alexandria, Virginia, with his three children.
+He currently lives in his hometown of Alexandria, Virginia, with his three children.

 Coloring Books | Kids